-Annual Improvements 2015 - 2017 Cycle - These annual improvements were issued in December 2017 and are effective for years beginning on or after 1 January 2019.
-There are three minor amendments to standards with prospective application required.
-Adoption of these improvements are not expected to have a significant impact to the Group.
+In October 2018, The IASB issued amendments to IAS 1 and IAS 8 which are effective for annual periods beginning on or after 1 January 2020.
+The amendments are to clarify the definition of "material" and to improve consistency in its application.
+Adoption of these amendments are not expected to have a material impact to the Group.